5cript/interval-tree/README.md

     - [reverse_iterator crend()](#reverse_iterator-crend)

 ### iterator insert(interval_type const& ival)
 Adds an interval into the tree.
 #### Parameters
 * `ival` An interval

 **Returns**: An iterator to the inserted element.

 ---
-### iterator insert_overlap(interval_type const& ival)
+### iterator insert_overlap(interval_type const& ival, bool, bool)
 Inserts an interval into the tree if no other interval overlaps it.
 Otherwise merge the interval with the one being overlapped.
 #### Parameters
 * `ival` An interval
 * `exclusive` Exclude borders from overlap check.
 Defaults to false.
-* `mergeSetOverlapping` If the result of interval::join is a collection of intervals, shall each be inserted with more overlap searches?
-Defaults to false
+* `recursive` If the result of interval::join is a collection of intervals, shall each be inserted with more overlap searches?
+If the result is a single interval, shall it be inserted via insert_overlap or insert?
+Defaults to false. recursive=true picks insert_overlap.
+Also be careful to not produce overlapping merge sets when doing recursive insertion, or it will recurse endlessly.

 **Returns**: An iterator to the inserted element.